-We run classes in improvisation for all levels from total beginners to advanced.
-This page should tell you everything you need to know about our classes.
+We run improvisation classes for all levels, from total beginners to advanced.
+Interested?
+You’ve come to the right place!
+Find out everything you need to know below.

 Improv is a form of comedy theatre where everything is made up in the moment.
 Unplanned and unscripted, everything is invented on the fly, from the dialogue, action and story to the characters.
 In workshops and shows, suggestions are often taken from the audience to get the improvisers started.
 It’s fun, silly collaborative and hugely satisfying!

 From short form to long form, to music and performance courses, The Maydays have something for everyone.
 And if you’re more advanced, we’ve got that covered too.
-We loosely grade our courses Levels 1-5 (one being the easiest).
-But this is a helpful guide more than a requirement.
+We loosely grade our courses Levels 1-5 (one being the easiest), but this is more of a helpful guide than a requirement.